tokens-bruecke/stiltausch-figma-plugin/README.md

 ### "Variable" select

-With this option you can select a variable that you want to swap with.
+With this option, you can select a variable that you want to swap with.
 The plugin will swap styles with the selected variable.
 All variables fetched from the selected collection.

 ### "Style to swap" select

 ![fig.3](./readme-assets/fig3.webp)

 Before you can select a style to swap, you need to fetch styles.
-The plugin doesn't fetch styles automatically, because it can be slow if the file or a page is heavy.
+The plugin doesn't fetch styles automatically because it can be slow if the file or a page is heavy.

-After you click the `Get all styles` button, the plugin will fetch styles from the page of file (depends on the `Run for the current page` option).
+After you click the `Get all styles` button, the plugin will fetch styles from the page or file (depends on the `Run for the current page` option).

 ![fig.4](./readme-assets/fig4.webp)